1. Introduction

 4.5 CA is appointed as a repository for locally deposited public records under section 4(1) of the Public Records Act 1958.
 Under the Public Records Acts 1958 and 1967 CA has been appointed to look after designated public records such as those of Quarter Sessions, Magistrates Courts, Coroners, County Courts etc. as scheduled in the Public Records (Places of Deposit) Instrument 1991.
 It is recognised by the Representative Body of the Church in Wales as a repository for parochial records within the area defined by its agreement with CA.

-4.6 CA abides by current archives legislation including the Local Government (Records) Act 1962, the Local Government Act 1972, the Data Protection Act 1998, the Freedom of Information Act 2000 and the Environmental Information Regulations 2004.
-It aims to meet the requirements of the Archive Service Accreditation Standard and to achieve and maintain Accredited status.
+4.6 CA abides by current archives legislation including the Local Government (Records) Act 1962, the Local Government Act 1972, the Data Protection Act 2018 and UK GDPR, the Freedom of Information Act 2000 and the Environmental Information Regulations 2004.
+It aims to meet the requirements of the Archive Service Accreditation Standard and to maintain Accredited status.

 5. Scope of Collecting